Code-Institute-Submissions/donmiguelruiz/README.md

 * git commit -m "Initial commit"
 * git push -u origin master

-* 5) …and you're done! - Fire up a browser and go to https://tejalsaldanha.github.io/donmiguelruiz/.
+* 5)...and you're done! - Fire up a browser and go to https://tejalsaldanha.github.io/donmiguelruiz/.

 > For more details about deploying your website, please visit the following links: